sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(c2.textContent).toEqual('')
 -->

-In this example, we have a button that behaves like a link in the browser, and shows a confirmation modal in an app.
-Reversed condition for the `onPress` prop makes this logic hard to see.
+In this example, we have a button that behaves like a link in the browser and shows a confirmation modal in an app.
+The reversed condition for the `onPress` prop makes this logic hard to see.

 Let’s make both conditions positive: